Fuyukai/Kyoukai/docs/gettingstarted.rst

 Note, how in the previous coroutine, we simply returned a ``str`` in our route.
 This is not similar to ``aiohttp`` and the likes who force you to return a ``Response``.
-You can return a response object in Kyōkai as normal, but for convenience sake, you can also return simply a string or a tuple.
+You can return a response object in Kyoukai as normal, but for convenience sake, you can also return simply a string or a tuple.